A man with a beard popping his head out from in front of a computer.

 You’ll also need to establish a social security account for your company.
 The good news is that your social security account is now automatically approved after successfully registering a company with the DBD.

-However, every time you hire someone, including yourself, you must register them with your local Social Security office within 30 days.
+• Register a new employee: Every time you hire someone, including yourself, you must register them with your local Social Security office within 30 days.

-Conversely, when someone departs from the company, you need to notify your local Social Security office by the 15th of the following month.
+• Notify after someone departs your company: When someone departs from the company, you need to notify your local Social Security office by the 15th of the following month.

 Payments to the Social Security office for all employees are due before the 15th of each month and can be made online on the Social Security website.